Paul Druecke: Life

-Paul Druecke received a B.F.A. in 1987 from Milwaukee Institute of Art & Design.
+Paul Druecke received a B.F.A. in 1987 from the Milwaukee Institute of Art & Design.
 Between 1996–2001, Druecke's one-person organization, Art Street Window, oversaw an innovative series of site-specific installations in vacant downtown storefronts.
 Druecke received a Mary L. Nohl Fellowship for Established Artists in 2010.
 His work was included in the 2014 Whitney Biennial at the Whitney Museum of American Art.
 In 2015 he was invited to throw out the first pitch for the Milwaukee Brewers in recognition of artistic contributions.

 Work

 Paul Druecke works with a variety of materials and approaches: landmarks, snapshots, beacons, litter, and kitchen routines become sculptures, books, cooking programs, and public interventions.

-Matt Wild writes of Druecke’s Youtube series “Milwaukee Kitchen is the antidote for modern cooking shows (and everything else).”
+Matt Wild writes of Druecke's YouTube series “Milwaukee Kitchen is the antidote for modern cooking shows (and everything else).”
 Andrew Goldstein, writes “A Social Event Archive is viewed as having prefigured social sites like Instagram by inviting people to give him personal snapshots that he then displayed.”
 David Robbins describes the Archive as “a People’s Photography,” and writes “...
 Paul Druecke is fascinated by the collective mind.
 The platform he’s invented employs both pictorial and structural means to present it.”
 Mary L. Schumacher writes about Blue Dress Park, "I've come to believe that idiosyncratic, creative form of can-do spirit on the part of some of Milwaukee's more independent minded artists is one of our city's more defining assets."
 Ned Marto writes of his recent project “America Pastime is unique in that it represents perhaps one of the first social practice-based art projects in the age of quarantine.”
 Donna Stonecipher summarizes Druecke's nuanced art practice in her essay Garden Path (2014), “As such, the work fits perfectly into Druecke's body of work, which ingeniously and tenaciously examines the fault lines of social space using a variety of idiosyncratic approaches.”

 A discussion of Druecke's work, co-authored with Amanda Douberley, is included in the anthology, Blackwell Companion to Public Art (2016).
 Druecke has published two books, Life and Death on the Bluffs (2014) and The Last Days of John Budgen Jr. (2010), with Green Gallery Press.